-- 179. The Committee recalled that all States Parties were required to contribute to the regular budget of the Court, the Working Capital Fund ("the WCF") and to the CF, and that those States Parties that have not opted to make a "one-time" payment towards the premises of the Court are required to contribute to the instalments for the host State loan. - 180.
-The Committee noted with concern that as at 15 September 2018, 35 States Parties had not yet paid their contributions to the host State loan for 2018.
-As the Court has a legal obligation to pay instalments in full by the first day of February of each year, it had to use operating funds in order to cover instalments due from those States Parties.
+A. Status of contributions to the regular budget, the Contingency Fund and the host State loan instalments due from those States Parties.
 This had the effect of widening the gap between the financial needs and resources for the functioning of the Court.
 The Committee recalled that each State Party could choose whether to finance its share of the costs of the construction of the premises either through a one-time payment or by contributing to the host State loan.
 63 States Parties had made their one-time payments towards the construction of the premises, either in full or in part, by the specified deadline.